karthikeyanvelu/Firstrepo/README.md

-# Firstrepo - Personal details
+# Firstrepo - Here is my some study material